amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_03.md

 ```

 ## Summary
-In this chapter, we created added an input handler to our game, so that we
+In this chapter, we added an input handler to our game, so that we
 could capture keypresses.
-We then added a system that would interpret these
+We then created a system that would interpret these
 keypresses, and move our game's paddles accordingly.
 In the next chapter, we'll
 explore another key concept in real-time games: time.
 We'll make our game aware
 of time, and add a ball for our paddles to bounce back and forth.